-You may express the interest in creating a spin-off to commercially explore the corresponding IP right upon the submission of the disclosure form (indicating the benefits of following that valorization route) or at any time after this first step.
+You may express the interest in creating a spin-off to commercially explore the corresponding IP right upon the submission of the disclosure form or at any time after this first step.

 In any case, an assessment will be conducted by NOVA specialized services, in articulation with the inventors/authors, to determine if this is the best way of valorizing the respective IPR, taking into account the guiding principles defined in the IP Policy: (i) the benefit of the society and the country; (ii) the maximization of the economic value and (iii) the sustainability of the technology transfer process.